privacy/cookies/README.md

 GitHub uses cookies to provide and secure our websites, as well as to analyze the usage of our websites, in order to offer you a great user experience.
 Please take a look at our [Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement#our-use-of-cookies-and-tracking) if you’d like more information about cookies, and on how and why we use them.

 Since the number and names of cookies may change, the table below may be updated from time to time.
-Follow [these instructions](https://github.com/privacy/resources/blob/main/subscribe.md) for how to subscribe to changes in this repo
+Follow [these instructions](https://github.com/privacy/resources/blob/main/subscribe.md) to subscribe to changes in this repo.

 ## General Cookies

-These cookies are essential cookies to the proper operation of the GitHub platform and could be found on any page owned and operated by GitHub.
+These cookies are essential cookies for the proper operation of the GitHub platform and could be found on any page owned and operated by GitHub.

 Service Provider | Cookie Name | Description | Expiration*
 -----------------|-------------|-------------|------------